Jorge Javier Vázquez: Television

 On 16 October 2009, Vázquez received the Ondas Award for Best Television Presenter, according to the jury "for renovating with brilliance and sense the role of the presenter in a controversial genre".
 The award generated controversy, and Carles Francino, who had the duty of handing out the award in the ceremony, refused to do so and was replaced by Arturo Valls.

 On 31 December 2009, Vázquez hosted the New Year's Eve special broadcast for Telecinco from Madrid's Puerta del Sol, along with Belén Esteban.
 Two years later, Vázquez repeated as host along with singer Isabel Pantoja and her son Kiko Rivera.

 In May 2011, Vázquez became the main host of Supervivientes: Perdidos en Honduras (eighth season of Survivor Spain).
 It was the most watched season of the series in Spain.
 Vázquez repeated as host in the ninth (2014), tenth (2015), eleventh (2016), twelfth (2017), thirteenth (2018) and fourteenth (2019) seasons.
 Due to the success of Supervivientes, Vázquez hosted Acorralados (Spanish third season of The Farm) in 2011.

 From April 2012 to March 2014, Vázquez hosted the first three seasons of Hay una cosa que te quiero decir, as well as the fifth season from November 2014 to February 2015.
 In September 2015, he hosted makeover show Cámbiame Premium, which was cancelled after three weeks due to poor ratings.

 In 2016, Vázquez joined Got Talent España as one of the four judges, and was part of the panel for three seasons.
 In September 2016, Vázquez became the main host of Gran Hermano on its seventeenth season.
 He was likewise the host of its eighteenth regular season (2017), the sixth season of Gran Hermano VIP (2018), and the first season of Gran Hermano Dúo (2019).

+In 2023, after the cancellation of Sálvame and Deluxe, Vázquez was announced as the host of new weeknight chat show Cuentos chinos, widely perceived to be Telecinco's response to El Hormiguero.